epri-dev/DLMS-COSEM/README.md

 To create doxygen documentation:

-	cd [DLMS-COSEM Directory]
+    cmake -DWITH-DOC=ON -S . -B build
-	doxygen
+    cmake --build build -t doc

-	The output will be located in [DLMS-COSEM Directory]/docs.
+	The output can be accessed by browsing to build/doc/html/index.html.

 For additional detailed information regarding the project, please refer to the Developer Guide.